mdevilliers/SignalR.RabbitMq/README.md

 A complied version is available in the rabbitmq-plugin folder.

+The plugin has been compiled using Erlang R16B.

+If your installation uses a previous version of Erlang you will need to recompile the source.

 To install the plugin please follow the instructions at http://www.rabbitmq.com/plugins.html.

 The source of the plugin is available from https://github.com/mdevilliers/rabbitmq-stamp.